JLU-EChem/.github/profile/README.md

    <img src="image.png" alt="alt text" width="100">
 </p>

-# **Lin Haibo-Lin Nan's Research Team at Jilin University**
+# **Lab of Electrochemical Energy Conversion & Materials Engineering**

-Welcome to the official GitHub page of Professor Lin Haibo-Lin Nan's research team at Jilin University!
-We are a multidisciplinary team of scientists, engineers, and researchers working on cutting-edge electrochemical technologies for environmental governance, clean production, and energy conversion.
+Welcome to the official GitHub organization of the **Lab of Electrochemical Energy Conversion & Materials Engineering (LEECME)**!
+We are a multidisciplinary team of scientists, engineers, and researchers committed to pioneering advancements in electrochemical technologies.
+Our work focuses on environmental governance, clean production, and energy conversion.
+Explore our repositories to discover innovative solutions and collaborative projects driving a sustainable future.

 ## **About the Team**